ELEKTRONN/ELEKTRONN/doc/GettingStarted.rst

 =========================================

 ..
 Note::
   This section is addressed to people interested into large scale image processing tasks (such as found in connectomics).
-For smaller toy examples and processing of non-image data have a look at the:ref:`examples <examples>`.
+For smaller toy examples and processing of non-image data have a look at the :ref:`examples <examples>`.

 * CNN training requires a data set of spatial input data (2D/3D, with an optional fourth axis for (colour) channels) and *labels* (also called: ground truth, annotations, targets).
 The labels correspond to the individual pixels in the images or to whole images.
 The labels can be integers encoding class membership - or alternatively floats for regression targets.
-Illustrations of training labels can be found :ref`here <modes>`.
+Illustrations of training labels can be found :ref:`here <modes>`.

 * Transform your data arrays to h5 data sets in separate files for images and labels.
 	- images: shape (x,y,z)  or (ch,x,y,z)